Measuring Association Between Labels and Free-Text Rationales: Analyzing Necessary Properties of Joint Models

-We aim to quantify whether predicted labels and rationales are similarly or dissimilarly robust to noise applied to the input.
-The former indicates strong label-rationale association, while the latter indicates the opposite.
-Under a given amount of Gaussian noise, there are four possible cases for a model's output:
+We aim to analyze whether predicted labels and rationales are similarly or dissimilarly robust to noise applied to the input.
+The former indicates predicted labels and rationales are strongly associated, while the latter indicates the opposite.
+Given some amount of noise, there are four possible cases for a model's output: \( \{l_{\text{stable}}, l_{\text{unstable}}\} \times \{ r_{\text{stable}}, r_{\text{unstable}}\} \), where \(l\) is a label and \(r\) is a rationale.